kyungbinchoii/c03-24-code-solutions/react-state/react-state-quiz-notes.md

 - What two actions happen when you call a `state setter` function? updates the value of state and assigned it to the variable named for example setCount.
-- When does the local `state variable` get updated with the new value? the local state variable gets updated with the new value when uhhhhhh?
+- When does the local `state variable` get updated with the new value?
+  In React, the local state variable gets updated with the new value after the component re-renders.

 ## Notes